EasyPost/easypost-java/README.md

     client.unsubscribeToRequestHook(requestHookFunction); // unsubscribe from request hook

-    // For response hook custom function, make sure you have ResponseHookResponses in the parameter public static Object responseHookFunction(ResponseHookResponses datas) {
+    // For response hook custom function, make sure you have ResponseHookResponses in the parameter public static Object responseHookFunction(ResponseHookResponses data) {
-        // Pass your code here, the information about the request/response is available within the datas parameter. return true;
+        // Pass your code here, the information about the request/response is available within the data parameter. return true;
     }

-    client.subscribeToRequestHook(responseHookFunction); // subscribe to response hook by passing your custom function client.unsubscribeToRequestHook(responseHookFunction); // unsubscribe from response hook
+    client.subscribeToResponseHook(responseHookFunction); // subscribe to response hook by passing your custom function client.unsubscribeToResponseHook(responseHookFunction); // unsubscribe from response hook
 ```

 ## Documentation